 CURP from 9 am to 1 pm

-This new location is on the ground floor making it more accessible for the differently abled.
-However, there is no indoor waiting area, and waiting times are 1.5-3 hours at the time of writing.
-There is a cafe one block away.
-There is a cafe one block away / Wine O’Clock, and an Oxxo.
+This location is on the ground floor making it more accessible for the differently abled.
+However, there is no indoor waiting area, and waiting times can be long.
+There are cafes and restaurants nearby, and an Oxxo convenience store.
 Some prefer to wait across the street.

 The staff generally do not speak English; it is your responsibility to speak Spanish or attend with someone who can translate for you.

 Make sure to bring all your documentation for every visit.
 They may ask you to return another time, depending on how complete your paperwork is.
 Check the Mexican government website for more information: https://www.gob.mx/tramites